kmkim036/Radar-STFT-DeepLearning/README.md

 # Description
 Radar signal processing with Short Time Fourier Transform

-Classify Human and Motion with Deep Learning(BNN)
+Classify Human and Motion with Deep Learning (BNN)

+Accelerate Operation of BNN with HW Accelerator